geoctrl/modal/readme.md

 ### Modal Helpers

 It became necessary, due to rendering issues with other components, to create modal helpers that you can use to get helpful hints about the modal status and condition.
-Although only one helper is available now, more can be added as the need arises.
+Although only one helper is available now, more can be added as needs arise.

 #### modalReady `Boolean`